IronLionShawn/Bugster/README.md

 - Show list meta data in list admin
 - Rename existing lists
-- Cleaning up database(delete info about deleted lists, delete bugs not associated with a list)*
+- Cleaning up database from UI(delete info about deleted lists, delete bugs not associated with a list)*

 *Will need some sort of security